boltlang/Bolt/README.md

 }
 ```

-Bolt is a new strictly-evaluated functional programming language in the making
+Bolt is a new strictly-evaluated programming language in the making that aims
-that aims to make writing complex applications dead-simple.
+to make writing complex applications dead-simple.
 It ships with some
 nice goodies, including:

  - **Static type checking** will catch hundreds of bugs before a single line of